-In 1866 William Hume and his brothers almost single-handedly launched the historic salmon fishing boom on the Columbia River.
-The Humes and their friend Andrew Hapgood began canning salmon near Eagle Cliff in Wahkiakum County.
-Andrew Hapgood made the cans by hand, a laborious job.
+In 1866 William Hume and his brothers almost single-handedly launched the historic salmon-canning boom on the Columbia River.
+The Humes and their friend Andrew Hapgood began canning salmon near Eagle Cliff in Wahkiakum County, Washington.
+Andrew Hapgood’s workers made the cans by hand, which was a laborious job.
 The bodies of the cans were cut out by shears, then formed in cylinders and the seams soldered together.
 The bottom of the can was cut out as a circular blank, and placed in a press to form the bottom of the can.
 The end was then slipped onto the cylindrical body and soldered together.

 Workers then filled the cans with salmon, and passed them on so the tops could be soldered on.
 The tops had a small vent hole in them to exhaust the steam while the fish cans cooked in boiling water.
 After cooking for an hour, they were removed and the vent hole soldered shut.
 The cans were then re-cooked for another hour, removed from the boiling water, cooled, washed with soap and water to remove grease, and after several days painted with a mixture of red lead, turpentine and linseed oil.